telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

-By default, JavaScript files needed by the Telerik® UI for ASP.NET Ajax controls are served as web resources (embedded in the **Telerik.Web.UI.dll** assembly).
+By default, JavaScript files needed by the Telerik® UI for ASP.NET AJAX controls are served as web resources (embedded in the **Telerik.Web.UI.dll** assembly).

 In some cases, you may want to avoid using WebResources, and you have two options to do that: